 Mystic, CT

-Right over the RI border is Mystic, CT, located less than a two hour drive from the downtown area of Boston.
+Right over the RI border is Mystic, CT, located less than a two-hour drive from the downtown area of Boston.
 There, you’ll find Mystic Seaport, the largest maritime museum in the United States.
 It’s mostly outdoors, so it’s a great place to visit in nice weather.

 Kids also love the Mystic Aquarium, which is one of my favorite aquariums to visit.
 Don’t miss the Beluga whales!
 Mystic Aquarium features the largest outdoor beluga whale exhibit in the United States.
 The whales are so interactive and fun to watch.